SystemsApproach/sdn/access.rst

-The opportunity for applying SDN to PON hinges on the fact that the OLTs that anchor the network's fan-out topology, are essentially glorified L2 switches, outfitted with a different MAC-layer framing protocol running on each port.
+The opportunity for applying SDN to PON hinges on the fact that the OLTs that anchor the network's fan-out topology, are essentially glorified L2 switches, outfitted with a different MAC-layer framing protocol running on each switch port.
 And just as it's possible to buy a bare-metal L2 switch built to OCP specifications, the same is now true for OLTs.
-But there are three complications that we have to deal with before we can realize a Software-Defined PON (SD-PON) in practice.
+But there are three complications that we have to deal with before we can realize a Software-Defined PON (SD-PON) in practice.\ [#]_

+.. [#] We call this SD-PON to be consistent with how all the other use
+       cases are named in this book, but the actual ONF open source software project is called SEBA: SDN-Enabled Broadband Access.

-The first is that a PON requires substantial configurationto be loaded into each OLT so it knows what levels of service the network is to support.
+The first is that a PON requires substantial configuration to be loaded into each OLT, primarily so it knows what levels of service the network is to support.
 The second is that the ONUs deployed to homes are limited devices, controlled indirectly through the upstream OLTs they connect to.
 The third is that network operators don't necessarily have the luxury of a clean-slate deployment of only bare-metal hardware, and must instead deal with an assortment of legacy devices.

 To address these issues, the SD-PON architecture depicted in :numref:`Figure %s <fig-sdpon>` has emerged.
 Production networks based on this design are now being deployed by Telcos throughout the world.
-The following describes the high-points of the architecture.
+For simplicity, the figure shows only a single ONT, but it is connected to two fabric switches.
+The fabric is necessary to aggregate the set of OLTs that are likely to be deployed in practice, and while we postpone the details to Section 9.4, one could imagine these switches being under the control of the SD-Fabric application described in Chapter 7.
+The following describes the high-points of the rest of SD-PON architecture.

 .. _fig-sdpon:
 .. figure:: access/Slide8.png